+DATE

+March 29, 2021

+OPPOSE

-DATE February 23, 2021 OPPOSE The Business Council has taken no position on the broader issue of legalization of recreational use of cannabis.
-However, the provision of the Executive Budget proposal regarding license criteria is of significant interest to economic development interests.
+The Business Council has taken no position on the broader issue of legalization of recreational use of cannabis.
+However, the provision regarding license criteria is of significant interest to economic development interests.

 Section 35 of the proposed legislation requires, as a condition of obtaining a state license, that any entity receiving a license to cultivate, process, distribute and sell adult-use cannabis enter into a labor peace agreement with a bona fide labor organization.
 The maintenance of such a labor peace agreement would be an on-going condition of licensure.